qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 With the |heatmapSymbol| :guilabel:`Heatmap` renderer you can create live dynamic heatmaps for (multi)point layers.
-You can specify the heatmap radius in millimeters, points, pixels, map units or inches, choose and edit a color ramp for the heatmap style and use a slider for selecting a trade-off between render speed and quality.
-You can also define a maximum value limit and give a weight to points using a field or an expression.
+You can specify the heatmap :guilabel:`Radius` in millimeters, points, pixels, map units or inches, choose and edit a :guilabel:`Color ramp` for the heatmap style and use a slider for selecting a trade-off between render speed and quality.
+You can also define a :guilabel:`Maximum value` limit and :guilabel:`Weight points by` using a field or an expression.
 When adding or removing a feature the heatmap renderer updates the heatmap style automatically.
+The :guilabel:`Color ramp` will be shown as a legend bar and in the :guilabel:`Legend settings` you can set the :guilabel:`Labels` for the :guilabel:`Maximum` and :guilabel:`Minimum` values.
+You can also change the orientation and direction of the legend in the :guilabel:`Layout`.

 .. _figure_heatmap_symbology: